goomtreker/sq-degradation-vegetarian-microbiome/README.md

 ## 📬 Contact

-For questions, suggestions, or collaboration inquiries, feel free to open an issue or contact [anurovartemiy@gmail.com].
+For questions, suggestions, or workflow errors feel free to open an issue or contact [anurovartemiy@gmail.com].